Sunday, October 6, 2024

 Quirky Curls

-Passing the Torch: On June 6 (Old Style), 1654, Kristina abdicated the throne in favour of her/his/their cousin Karl Gustav.
-She/he/they had already made him her/his/their successor and heir in 1649, with him being declared hereditary prince and gaining the title of "His Royal Highness" on the same day as Kristina's coronation in 1650.
+Passing the Torch: On June 6/16 (Old Style), 1654, Kristina abdicated the throne in favour of her cousin Karl Gustav.
+She had already made him her successor and heir in 1649, with him being declared hereditary prince and gaining the title of "His Royal Highness" on the same day as Kristina's coronation in 1650 (October 20/30).

 Picky Eater: Kristina did not like pork or alcoholic drinks of any kind except for small beer.

-Pimped-Out Cape: The robe Kristina commissioned for her/his/their coronation in 1650 was made in Paris and made of purple velvet with gold and pearl embroidered trim and decorated with 7,645 embroidered gold crowns in groups of three all over the robe.
+Pimped-Out Cape: The robe Kristina commissioned for her coronation in 1650 was made in Paris and made of purple velvet with gold and pearl embroidered trim and decorated with 7,645 embroidered gold crowns in groups of three all over the robe.
+It still exists in the collections of the Royal Armoury (Livrustkammaren) in Stockholm.
 Sadly, the crowns and pearls have long since been peeled and torn off, with only the imprints remaining, and the original ermine fur hem and collar are also long gone.

-Plot-Triggering Death: Kristina became queen of Sweden when her/his/their father was killed during the Battle of Lützen on November 6 (Old Style), 1632, although the news did not reach her/him/them until a month later — ironically on her sixth birthday.
+Plot-Triggering Death: Kristina became queen/king of Sweden when her father was killed during the Battle of Lützen on November 6 (Old Style), 1632, although the news did not reach her until a month later — ironically on her sixth birthday.

 Plucky Girl